What is the current status of this program?

 What other incentives could I use to help me accomplish my goals?

-New loans are beginning to be available through the IRA’s Greenhouse Gas Reduction Fund.
+- New loans may eventually be available through the IRA’s Greenhouse Gas Reduction Fund.

-Grants or loans for solar will be available to low-income homeowners by late 2025 through the Solar for All program.
+- Grants or loans for solar may eventually be available to low-income homeowners (possibly by 2026) through the Solar for All program.

 Where can I get more information?